-In our opinion, the accompanying financial statements of (the Company) on pages 3 to 14:
+In our opinion, the accompanying financial statements of FE Investments Limited (the 'Company') on pages 3 to 15, except for the possible effects of the matter described in the basis for qualified opinion:

-- present fairly in all material respects the Company's financial position as at 31 March 2018 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards.
+- present fairly in all material respects the Company's financial position as at 31 March 2018 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.